Preproposal statement of inquiry was filed as WSR 07-16-035.

 Submit Written Comments to: Susan Arland, P.O.
 Box 42400, Olympia, WA 98504-2400, e-mail Susana@wsgc.wa.gov, fax (360) 486-3625, by January 1, 2008.

 Assistance for Persons with Disabilities: Contact Gail Grate, Executive Assistant, by January 1, 2008, TTY (360) 486-3637 or (360) 486-3453.

 Purpose of the Proposal and Its Anticipated Effects, Including Any Changes in Existing Rules: Two proposed rule changes that would no longer allow electronic video pull-tab dispensers, WAC 230-14-045 and 230-05-030, were up for filing at the September 2007 commission meeting.
 At that meeting, the commission requested that the proposal be held over until the October commission meeting.
 At the October meeting, the commission voted to file the rules (filed under WSR 07-21-092) and asked staff to work with the industry on an alternative.
-Shown below is alternative #2 which is proposed by the industry and not staff.
-Alternative #2 would explicitly authorize the use of the Gold Crown and ZDI type electronic video pull-tab dispensers.
-In addition, this rule would allow pull-tab dispensers to add prizes of twenty dollars or less to a cash card upon insertion of the winning pull-tab.
+Shown below is alternative #1 which would explicitly authorize the use of the Gold Crown and ZDI type electronic video pull-tab dispensers by incorporating prior commission decisions and more recent rule changes into a new rule.
+In effect, this maintains the status quo, but authorization would be explicit.
+The alternative also defines "cash."

 Reasons Supporting Proposal: See above.